RaLiBEV: Radar and LiDAR BEV Fusion Learning for Anchor Box Free Object Detection Systems: Proposed Method

-Our second approach shown in Fig. \ref{Interactive Transformer Fusion Approaches}(b), \emph{Dense Query Map-based Interactive Transformer for BEV Fusion (DQMITBF)}, shares the core concept with the first approach but introduces a variation in the query definition.
-In this method, we define a randomly initialized learnable query that shares the same size as the input key feature map.
-The interactive attention is computed between this learnable query and the concatenated radar and LiDAR feature map, which is treated as the key.
-This process can be mathematically expressed as:

-In this equation, $\bm{X}_{Q}$ is the randomly initialized learnable query, and $\bm{X}_C$ is the concatenated feature map of radar and LiDAR.
+The second approach, shown in Fig. \ref{Interactive Transformer Fusion Approaches}(b), named \emph{Dense Query Map-based Interactive Transformer for BEV Fusion (DQMITBF)}, shares the core concept with the first approach but introduces a variation in the query definition.
+In this method, we define a randomly initialized learnable BEV query that shares the same size as the input key feature map.
+Interactive attention is computed between this learnable BEV query and both the radar and LiDAR feature maps, which are treated as the key and value, respectively.
+The interactive fusion of LiDAR and radar features through a BEV query involves a three-step process.
+Firstly, to facilitate radar-to-LiDAR interaction fusion, the BEV query is used to calculate the correlation between itself and the radar feature map.
+Secondly, the resulting softmax output is then utilized as a weighting factor for the LiDAR feature map.
+Finally, the weighted LiDAR feature map is added to the LiDAR feature itself.
+Similarly, the same fusion procedure is repeated for LiDAR-to-radar features.
+In the end, the fused radar and LiDAR feature maps are concatenated for further processing.
+The fusion process can be succinctly represented as Eq. (\ref{query_based_transformer_equation}).
+In this equation, $\bm{X}_{Q}$ is the randomly initialized learnable query, $\bm{X}_R$ and $\bm{X}_L$ are the feature maps of radar and LiDAR, respectively. $\textcircled{c}$ is concatenation process.

-These innovative approaches to sensor fusion offer a more effective way to weigh and combine features from different sensors, thereby enhancing the performance of autonomous driving systems.
+The DQMITBF architecture interacts symmetrically with radar and LiDAR features through a BEV query and integrates them in a unified phase.
+This interactive query allows the model to prioritize feature-rich branches, especially in varying weather conditions.
+Thus, this novel approach optimizes the weighting and combination of heterogeneous sensor features in an adaptive manner, enhancing the effectiveness of autonomous driving systems in different meteorological scenarios.